shoelace-style/shoelace/docs/overview/getting-started.md

 <span class="badge"><docs-version></docs-version></span>

----

-Here's why you'll love it:

 - 🧩 Works with any framework
-- ⚡️ Can be loaded via CDN
+- ⚡️ Works with CDNs
-- 🎨 Fully customizable with pure CSS — no build required!
+- 🎨 Fully customizable (no preprocessor required)

-Shoelace is designed and developed in New Hampshire by [@claviska](https://twitter.com/claviska).
-You can use it under the terms of the MIT License.
+Shoelace is actively designed and developed in New Hampshire by [@claviska](https://twitter.com/claviska) and available under the MIT License.

----

 ## Quick Start